xaur/decred-news/guidelines.md

 * Use simple word forms when possible.
 * For large numbers always use either uppercase `K/M/G` or full `thousand/millions/billions`, e.g. `$53K`.
+* For small numbers use as few decimal places as necessary to reduce noise, but enough to retain context.
+Example: for the percentage of locked DCR we use two decimal places because the fluctuations are small and because a lot of money is behind this number.
 * Stick to ASCII character set, except the title and names.
-Modern renderers like GitHub Pages or Medium take care of it, and properly render dashes, quotes, etc.
+Modern renderers like GitHub Pages or Medium take care of it and properly render dashes, quotes, etc.
   * Use ` - ` (space, hyphen, space) to separate parts of sentences where you would use emdash.
   * Use hyphen for number ranges where you would use endash.
   * Use `'` for single and `"` for double quotes.